buraksaraloglu/email-guesser/README.md

 - Error handling via Error Boundary
 - API endpoint error messages using [react-toastify](https://github.com/fkhadra/react-toastify)
 - TailwindCSS for styling

+For invalid request testing, you can use invalid.com as the company URL.

 ## Getting Started